kousik-kr/Wide-Path/TESTING_GUIDE.md

   - "Query completed successfully in X ms"
   - "Resetting query session..."
   - "Ready for new query.
 All fields reset."
-  - "Shutting down Wide-Path Pro..."
+  - "Shutting down FlexRoute Pro..."

 ---